Spencer Tracy: Career

-Stock theatre and Broadway (1923–30)
+Stock theater and Broadway (1923–1930)

-Immediately following graduation, Tracy joined a new stock company based in White Plains, New York where he was given peripheral roles.
+Immediately following graduation, Tracy joined a new stock company based in White Plains, New York, where he was given peripheral roles.
 Unhappy there, he moved to a company in Cincinnati, but failed to make an impact.
 In November 1923, he landed a small part on Broadway in the comedy A Royal Fandango, starring Ethel Barrymore.
 Reviews for the show were poor and it closed after 25 performances; Tracy later said of the failure, "My ego took an awful beating."
 When he took a position with a struggling company in New Jersey, Tracy was living on an allowance of 35 cents a day.
 In January 1924, he played his first leading role with a company in Winnipeg, but the organization soon closed.

 Tracy finally achieved some success by joining forces with the notable stock manager William H. Wright in the spring of 1924.
 A stage partnership was formed with the young actress Selena Royle, who had already made her name on Broadway.
 It proved a popular draw and their productions were favorably received.
 One of these performances brought Tracy to the attention of a Broadway producer, who offered him the lead in a new play.
 The Sheepman previewed in October 1925, but it received poor reviews and closed after its trial run in Connecticut.
 Dejected, Tracy was forced back to Wright and the stock circuit.

 In the fall of 1926, Tracy was offered his third shot at Broadway: a role in a new George M. Cohan play called Yellow.
 Tracy swore that if the play failed to be a hit he would leave stock and work in a "regular" business instead.
-Tracy was nervous about working with Cohan, one of the most important figures in American theatre, but during rehearsals Cohan announced, "Tracy, you're the best goddamned actor I've ever seen!"
+Tracy was nervous about working with Cohan, one of the most important figures in American theater, but during rehearsals Cohan announced, "Tracy, you're the best goddamned actor I've ever seen!"
 Yellow opened on September 21; reviews were mixed but it ran for 135 performances.
 It was the beginning of an important collaboration for Tracy: "I'd have quit the stage completely," he later commented, "if it hadn't been for George M. Cohan."
 Cohan wrote a part specifically for Tracy in his next play, The Baby Cyclone.
 It opened on Broadway in September 1927 and was a hit.

 Tracy followed this success with another Cohan play, Whispering Friends, and in 1929 took over from Clark Gable in Conflict, a Broadway drama.
 Other roles followed, but it was the lead in Dread, written by Pulitzer Prize-winning dramatist Owen Davis that gave Tracy high hopes for success.
 The story of a man's descent into madness, Dread previewed in Brooklyn to an excellent reception, but on the next day—October 29—the New York stock market crashed.
 Unable to obtain funding, Dread did not open on Broadway.
-Following this disappointment, Tracy again considered leaving the theatre and returning to Milwaukee for a more stable life.
+Following this disappointment, Tracy again considered leaving the theater and returning to Milwaukee for a more stable life.